bieqa/PsychopathologyPrediction/README.md

 # PsychopathologyPrediction

 This package contains the codes for training and predicting general psychopathology based on functional connectivity, structural connectivity, morphological features and clinila factors.
-Any questions about the code, please contact xiajing0904@gmail.com.
+Any questions about the code, please contact us.

 ===============================================================================
 Environments: